githubnemo/CompileDaemon/README.md

 If you want to monitor files other than .go and .c files you might…

     $ CompileDaemon -include=Makefile -include="*.less" -include="*.tmpl"

+If you want to run tests on projects that don't have a main.go file, you can...

+    $ CompileDaemon -command="go test ./..." -no-build

 ## Notes